 Warm scarf for any time of day or in-flight

 I carried one scarf, and it was amazing as a photo prop, as well as functional.
-I recommend wearing it when you are traveling so save space inside the carry-on bag.
-I like infinity, buff or small triangular or rectangle shaped scarves – they are easy to carry, style and are lightweight.
+I recommend wearing it when you are traveling to save space inside the carry-on bag.
+I like infinity, buff, or small triangular or rectangle shaped scarves – they are easy to carry, style, and lightweight.

 Tech Gloves, warm and waterproof

 Keep your hands warm with these tech gloves from GORE WEAR.
 These are unisex Gore-tex Mid Gloves that are made of breathable material and are comfortable to wear.

 Gloves are windproof, highly water-resistant, and come with a touch-screen-compatible thumb and index finger so that you can use your smartphone to snap photos!

 Warm beanie or hat

 Okay, this is my favorite item to carry to Iceland or anywhere really.
 A warm beanie or cap is not only functional, it also adds a little cuteness and color to your photos.

 During our last trip to Iceland in October, I carried 3 different beanies in different colors.

 I bought the colorful beanie with pom-pom from a Canadian store prior to our trip to Iceland, but I have a few recommendations for you from the Amazon store.
 I got 5 of these in different colors (blue, pink, lavender, red, and mustard yellow) and wore them to Jasper in Canada.